AGRICULTURAL RESOURCES OF VANCOUVER ISLAND. DAILY COLONIST, JANUARY 20, 1901.

 Fertile Soil and a Mild Climate Conducive to Successful Farming – Fruit, Livestock, Grain, Vegetables and Poultry Flourish.

 The agricultural history of Vancouver Island, like that of all new countries, is strewn with the wrecks of experience.
 Hundreds of young men emigrated from Great Britain, animated with an ambition to conquer nature in her fastnesses and hew a fortune from the primeval forest, only to find themselves, after a few months or years of misdirected effort, self-confessed failures.
 The majority of these young men were not to blame for the disastrous results of their experiments in farming.
 They were honest and ernest in the first place and attacked their unwanted surroundings with a determination to succeed but they lack knowledge.
 Many of them had never handled an axe, and a plow was but a name to them and a harness an intricate puzzle.
-They were strong and energetic, but knew not how to utilize those qualities to advantage in their daily routine of work to their lands the farm, then their surroundings appealed to the old sporting blood in them and by easy stages they abandoned a legitimate work and took two gun and rod for subsistence, letting the farm, or “ranche”, take care of itself.
+They were strong and energetic, but knew not how to utilize those qualities to advantage in their daily routine of work to their lands the farm, then their surroundings appealed to the old sporting blood in them and by easy stages they abandoned a legitimate work and took to gun and rod for subsistence, letting the farm, or “ranche”, take care of itself.
 This class of “farmer” has done the Island much harm, by discouraging the immigration of genuine farmers, and locking up large areas of land that might be cultivated with profit, for naturally the unsuccessful ones hold on to their lands and look to the sale of them to recoup them for the time and money lost.
 Many of these abandoned farms can be bought at reasonable prices and some, with good buildings on them, prove profitable investments to men of moderate means and experience.
 The successful farmer of Eastern Canada can find on Vancouver Island many improved properties that would make a delightful retreat in which to spend the autumn of his life, for it is a fact that an improved farm here will give an insured income with less exertion and amid more pleasant surroundings of scene and climate than the most favoured sections of the East.

 There is no portion of Canada that affords better inducements to farmers then British Columbia and no part of the province which presents more favourable conditions than Vancouver Island.
 True, the farming land is confined to comparatively small areas and is, as a rule, heavily timbered, but as an offset it is of remarkable fertility, so that a few acres cleared and systematically tilled will yield a comfortable living.
 All the cereals grow to perfection, leguminous plants, fruits and vegetables of all kinds that are produced in the temperate zone, grow to large size, and of excellent quality.
 Apples, pears, plums, prunes, cherries, and all the small fruits attain great perfection, while peaches, apricots, nectarines and grapes, if given special care, can be produced successfully.
 Many varieties of nuts, almonds, filberts, walnuts, hazelnuts, cob nuts, chestnuts, do well wherever cultivated.
 Flax of excellent quality is grown, but so far has been used only for cattle food, although the fibers are produced is long, fine and silky, yielding from 2 to 3 tons per acre.
 The cultivation of flax for purposes of export has been depreciated by some practical agriculturists because the area of the land available for food products is too limited to admit of flax culture to an extent that would insure its success.
 Hops growing luxuriantly and yield from 7 ½ to 9 tons per acre.
-Cattle, sheep, swine and poultry do well on the Island, the climate being particularly favourable to them, the mild winters permitting them to Rome at large and pick up an abundance of green food practically all year round.
+Cattle, sheep, swine and poultry do well on the Island, the climate being particularly favourable to them, the mild winters permitting them to roam at large and pick up an abundance of green food practically all year round.

 An excellent synopsis of the agricultural conditions prevailing on the British Columbia Lower mainland coast and which applies to those of Vancouver Island is contained in Mr. R. E. Gosnell’s Yearbook of British Columbia: “A decidedly humid atmosphere, a good deal of rain during the winter months, no extremes of heat or cold, a long growing season, cool nights and profuse vegetation.
 It is scarcely necessary to explain the effects of such conditions – tree growth is generally greatly stimulated; roots and vegetables flourish; the softer grains, such as oats and barley, yield largely and grow to great perfection; grasses are abundant; fruits, such as pears, cherries and plums and all small fruits are practically indigenous to the soil and yield an enormously; flowers, especially roses, and all the good old-fashioned varieties, our profuse bloomers; and shrubbery is dense.
 It is a country of great growth, and where fertile soul deposits exist no better results can be had anywhere.
 Unfortunately, the benefit initial effect of the climate in contributing such favourable conditions is accompanied by corresponding disadvantages in the creation of dense forests and thick and heavy undergrowth, in encouraging the growth of weeds and in the propagation of insect pests and plant diseases once they have found a foothold.
 Under average conditions, to clear a farm for cultivation requires much more labour than it does to keep it in a clean healthy condition.
 Eternal diligence is the price of immunity from weeds second growth and insect pests.
 On the other hand intensive farming gives wonderful results.
 It is no country for a lazy or indifferent farmer.”
 Insect pests and plant diseases are of imported origin and though much damage and annoyance has been caused by them the Dominion and Provincial departments of agriculture have taken rigid measures to prevent their further ingress and their baneful effects are being successfully combated.